parkjjoe/CapstoneDesign/README.md

 ![MAIN3_Select_Video2](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/66e73211-db04-46ce-9578-bac4db5c4483)
 ![MAIN4_After_Selecting_Video](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/2789606c-58e2-437d-a89d-3ef79508df26)

 When you click the '**SELECT**' button, you can select a video.
 After selecting the video in your gallery, the video name is displayed in a black box on the MAIN screen, and the toast message '영상이 업로드되었습니다.' appears.
-And then, you can click the '**CLASSIFY**' button.
+And then, the '**CLASSIFY**' button is activated.

 ![MAIN5_CLASSIFY](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/02ee86ab-976e-4f67-9392-554c93e8d986)
 ![MAIN6_After_Classifying](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/1dfdfcab-0627-41aa-8447-c1a8a2d4ee21)

 When you click the '**CLASSIFY**' button, the images are extracted from the uploaded video in designated frame units.
 The video path, classification results, and extracted frame units are written and stored in two txt files.
-After classifying, you can click the '**RECORDS**' and '**STAT**' buttons.
+After classifying, the '**RECORDS**' and '**STAT**' buttons are activated.

 ![classification.txt](https://github.com/parkjjoe/sleep-position-classification/assets/105961163/4c1b239c-b8e4-41e0-a848-406433ec6832)